Faq

 Do I Need to Put Down a Deposit?

-Yes, we require a non-refundable $750 deposit to hold your spot with LOH Outfitters.
-You will be required to pay 50% of the hunt cost after a successful draw.
-Deposits amounts for landowner tags can be found on our Book Your Hunt page.
 Any remaining balance due for your hunt is due 30 days before your hunt.
 IMPORTANT: All accounts must be paid in full before you will be allowed to start your hunt.
 Plan ahead and call us if you have any questions.

 How Much Does the Draw Cost?